TunaCici/seL4_Architecture/README.md

 Traditional monolithic kernels provide abstractions (services) through system calls.
 For instance, to create a folder in Linux, you invoke the mkdir system call with its unique syscall number `83`.

 In that traditional sense, seL4 only has 11 system calls that you can invoke with a syscall number.
-Logically though, there is only 3.
+Logically, though, there are only 3.
 - `seL4_Send`
 - `seL4_Recv`
 - `seL4_Yield`